-- d.
-CSBs shall accept technical assistance from DBHDS if the CSB is not meeting expectations. - 35.)
-Case managers or support coordinators shall collaborate with the CRC to ensure that person-centered planning and placement in the most integrated setting appropriate to the individual's needs and consistent with his or her informed choice occur [section III.E.1-3, p.
-14]. - a.
-CSBs shall collaborate with DBHDS CRCs to explore community integrated options including working with providers to create innovative solutions for people.
-The Department encourages the CSB to provide the Independent Reviewer with access to its services and records and to individuals receiving services from the CSB; however, access shall be given at the sole discretion of the CSB [section VI.G, p.
-31]. - 36.)
-Developmental Case Management Services - Case managers or support coordinators employed or contracted by the CSB shall meet the knowledge, a. skills, and abilities qualifications in the Case Management Licensing Regulations, 12 VAC 35-105-1250.
+- a.
+Case managers or support coordinators employed or contracted by the CSB shall meet the knowledge, skills, and abilities qualifications in the Case Management Licensing Regulations, 12 VAC 35-105-1250.
 During its inspections, the Department's Licensing Office may verify compliance as it reviews personnel records. - b.
-Reviews of the individual support plan (ISP), including necessary assessment updates, shall be conducted with the individual quarterly or every 90 days and include modifications in the ISP when the individual's status or needs and desires change. - During its inspections, the Department's Licensing Office may verify this as it reviews the ISPs c. including those from a sample identified by the CSB of individuals who discontinued case management services. - d.
+Reviews of the individual support plan (ISP), including necessary assessment updates, shall be conducted with the individual quarterly or every 90 days and include modifications in the ISP when the individual's status or needs and desires change. - c.
+During its inspections, the Department's Licensing Office may verify this as it reviews the ISPs including those from a sample identified by the CSB of individuals who discontinued case management services. - d.
 The CSB shall ensure that all information about each individual, including the ISP and VIDES, is imported from the CSB's electronic health record (EHR) to the Department prior to the effective date of the ISP through an electronic exchange mechanism mutually agreed upon by the CSB and the Department into the electronic waiver management system (WaMS).
-CSBs must continue to provide the information to provider agencies in a timely manner to prevent any interruption in an individual's services. - e.
-If the CSB is unable to submit via the data exchange process, it shall enter this data directly through WaMS, when the individual is entered the first time for services, or when his or her living situation changes, her or his ISP is reviewed annually, or whenever changes occur, including the individual's Race and the following information: - i. full name viii. level of care information ii. social security number - change in status ix. terminations x. - iii.
-Medicaid number iv. - CSB unique identifier transfers xi. - current physical residence waiting list information v. xii. address - living situation (e.g., group bed capacity of the group home if that vi. xiii. home is chosen vii. - family home, or own home) xiv.
-Current support coordinator's name - f.
+CSBs must continue to provide the information to provider agencies in a timely manner to prevent any interruption in an individual's services.

+FY24 -25 Community Services Performance Contract Exhibit M: Department of Justice Settlement Agreement Requirements Contract No. P1636.
+1 e.
+If the CSB is unable to submit via the data exchange process, it shall enter this data directly through WaMS, when the individual is entered the first time for services, or when his or her living situation changes, her or his ISP is reviewed annually, or whenever changes occur, including the individual's Race and the following information:

+i. ii. iii. iv. full name social security number Medicaid number CSB unique identifier viii. ix. x. xi. level of care information change in status terminations transfers v. current physical residence address xii. waiting list information vi. living situation (e.g., group home xiii. bed capacity of the group home if that is chosen vii. family home, or own home) xiv.
+Current support coordinator's name

+- f.
 Case managers or support coordinators and other CSB staff shall comply with the SIS[®] Administration Process and any changes in the process within 30 calendar days of notification of the changes. - g.
 Case managers or support coordinators shall notify the Department's service authorization staff that an individual has been terminated from all DD waiver services within 10 business days of termination. - h.
 Case managers or support coordinators shall assist with initiating services within 30 calendar days of waiver enrollment and shall submit Request to Retain Slot forms as required by the Department.
-All written denial notifications to the individual, and family/caregiver, as appropriate, shall be accompanied by the standard appeal rights (12VAC30-110).
+All written denial notifications to the individual, and family/caregiver, as appropriate, shall be accompanied by the standard appeal rights (12VAC30-110). - i.
+Case managers or support coordinators shall complete the level of care tool for individuals requesting DD Waiver services within 60 calendar days of application for individuals expected to present for services within one year. - j.
+Case managers or support coordinators shall comply with the DD waitlist process and slot assignment process and implement any changes in the processes within 30 calendar days of written notice from the Department.